NutterLee/Report2/Memory Report.md

 1. Memory provides a fast way to swap data in CPU and disks, so if possible choosing a memory with bigger volume and faster speed always helps.

-2. We can use multiply memories to form double channel to speed up system.
+2. We can use multiple memories to form double channel to speed up system.

 3. The speed gap between CPU cache and memory is still large.